The Elms, Smithfield

 His example heroism and devotion inspired those who came after him to win victory from defeat and his memory remains for all time a source of pride, honour and inspiration to his Countrymen.

-[The remainder is in Latin, but is translated as the following]
+[The remainder is in Latin and Gaelic, but is translated as the following]

 I tell you the truth, son, freedom is the best condition, never live like a slave